cyxx/blues/README.md

 ### Jukebox Adventure

-The game data files of the DOS version are required.
+The data files of the DOS version are required.

 ```
 *.EAT, *.MOD